 These charts plot price movements without considering time, using "X" and "O" to show price increases and decreases.
 This chart type is particularly useful for identifying long-term support and resistance levels.

-Choosing the right chart depends on your trading style, the level of detail you need, and the time frame you are analyzing.
-Here’s a quick guide:
+Selecting the right type of forex trading chart depends on your trading style, the level of detail you need, and the time frame you are analyzing.
+Different forex market charts offer unique advantages, and knowing when to use each can improve the way you interpret price action and identify forex chart patterns.